 Teaming up to understand individual development

-The CID special issue in Developmental Cognitive Neuroscience (DCN) will describe the theoretical scope and approach of the four different work packages, our human and animal measures to examine the two guiding CID concepts of behavioural control and social competence, as well as the methodology needed to ultimately understand and predict individual differences.
-Finally, the special issue will include a series of empirical papers that demonstrate the available data, and the advanced methods and possibilities of our large (integrated) experimental and longitudinal datasets.
+The CID special issue in Developmental Cognitive Neuroscience (DCN) describes the theoretical scope (including our two guiding CID concepts of behavioural control and social competence) and approach of the four different work packages.
+Finally, the special issue includes a series of empirical papers that demonstrate the available data, and the advanced methods and possibilities of our large (integrated) experimental and longitudinal datasets.

 The editorial team represents all work packages as well as the varied expertise within CID.
 Besides Chantal Kemner as managing guest editor, the following five guest editors are part of the CID special issue editorial team: